MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 ---
 # Add a custom right-click menu to a WebView2 app

-Use the **ContextMenuRequested** API to customize the context-menu (right-click menu) experience.
+Use the **ContextMenuRequested** API to customize the context-menus (right-click menus) of your WebView2 app.
 Using this API, you can:

 *  Add and remove items from the default WebView2 context menus.

-*  Create your own context-menu UI by using data that's passed from the WebView2 control to your app.
+*  Create your own context menus by using data that's passed from the WebView2 control to your app.

 If you don't use this API, your options are limited to enabling or disabling the default WebView2 context menu.